poneoneo/Alibaba-CLI-Scraper/README.md

 # Alibaba Scrapper

-This project is a Python-based web scraper for scraping data from Alibaba.
-It uses Playwright, a Python library for automating web browsers, to scrape product and supplier information from the website.
+This project is a Python-based web scraper for scraping data from Alibaba base on entry user.
+It uses Playwright, a Python library for automating web browsers, to scrape products and suppliers informations from the website and store them in a database(Sqlite or MySQL).

 ## Installation